-• Over the past few years, Nebraska has seen an increase in the percentage of firsttime, full-time college students earning their bachelor's degree within six years of enrolling in college.
+• Over the past few years, the state has increased the percentage of first-time, full-time college students earning their bachelor's degree within six years of enrolling in college, although Louisiana's current performance on this measure remains very low relative to other states.

-■ The proportion of students completing certificates and degrees relative to the number enrolled has also increased over the past decade.
-Most of the growth has been in bachelor's degrees awarded.
+■ Over the past decade, Louisiana has been one of the fastest improving states in the proportion of students completing certificates and degrees relative to the number enrolled.
+However, the state's improvement on this indicator has been primarily in certificates awarded, while the proportion of bachelor's degrees awarded has declined sharply.